evkx/evkx.github.io/content/models/cadillac/lyriq/LYRIQ_AWD/_index.md

 ---
 title: Cadillac LYRIQ AWD
 linktitle: LYRIQ AWD
-description: Cadillac LYRIQ AWD is an all-electric SUV with a EPA range of up to 494 km (307 miles).
-EVKX.net have all the details.
+description: "Cadillac LYRIQ AWD is an all-electric SUV with a EPA range of up to 494 km (307 miles).
+EVKX.net have all the details. "
 weight: 10
 hidden: true
 ---